fffzzy/Graphics/README.md

 For this milestone I decided to create rivers.
 To do this I used L systems to define lines where I wanted my rivers.
 My L system was define as F -> F[+F][-F], where F is a forward line, + is a positive rotation of some angle and - is a negative rotation of some angle.
 I used random noise to vary the distance that the rivers ran as well as the angles of the branches.
 I also made it so the lower levels of recursion had thinner branches, meaning the base of the river was the widest.
 To carve out the river from the terrain I used a signed distance function of a round cone.
 If any blocks were within the defined cone, I made them water.
 Also all blocks above the river were set to empty.

 Final video Charlie: https://drive.google.com/file/d/1W-yibY-DIp8IvDC86eIRtKaiRTwCrjpm/view?usp=sharing

+Zhouyang Fang: Day and night cycle (60 pts)

+I create both sun and moon since they are only different in color.
+Worley noise is calculated every time frame to render the sky based on pixel space and camera position, making the game kinda laggy.
+Three thresholds are set to determine the sky color.